compusciencing/compusciencing.github.io/_posts/2020-05-04-report-cs-teaching-methods.md

 # Accomplishments

 Dr. Jamil Saquer has agreed to work with me on this research for Missouri State's CSC 131 course lab sections.
-This may not be likely in Fall 2020 since there is only 1 lab section offered and the COVID-19 requirements may move this section online.
+This may not be possible in Fall 2020 since there is only 1 lab section offered and the COVID-19 requirements may move this section online.

 An application for this research is in progress for an application for review to Missouri State University's [Institutional Review Board](https://ora.missouristate.edu/IRB.htm).